Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-Before we talk about other topics, I need to say a few things.
+Before discussing other topics, I need to say a few things.

 I once thought meme tokens might be part of the development direction of social finance.
 But now it seems I might be wrong; now people want to take me down just because I participated in this project.

-The only ones who can "always earn" in this market are trading platforms.
-Whether the project succeeds or runs away, collapses, they make a fortune.
+The only ones who can "always earn" in this market are the trading platforms.
+Whether a project succeeds or runs away, they make a fortune.
 I completely oppose this; it’s really too ** messed up.
-Whether it’s Meteora or Jupiter, they don’t care about the project's life or death; they just make money from trading fees.
+Whether it’s Meteora or Jupiter, they don’t care about the project's survival; they just make money from trading fees.
 And what about those investors?
 They lose everything, but these platforms still make money.
 This is really messed up.

 I just hope that if this conversation is recorded and made public, people should at least stop and think about this issue.
 Because even the top people in this industry don’t have answers.
 No one knows what to do.